New Chapelton retail initative brings shipping containers to life

 Cheryle Sexton, aged 36, is the owner of Broughty Ferry greengrocer Clementine, which first opened in 2010.

-She grasped at the new Box Park opportunity in Chapelton, and is keen to have her second business venture up and running.
+She grasped at the new opportunity in Chapelton, and is keen to have her second business venture up and running.

 “We’d been on the lookout for a second site for some time,” she says.